psychemedia/storytelling-notes/mr-fox.md

 ## In Hartland's Note on *"The Forbidden Chamber"*

-Hartland's reply in *N&Q* elaborating his thoughts on *The Count's Daughter* also referenced his earlier and more substantial work published in the *Folk-Lore jounrnal* in 1885 on "The Forbidden Chamber", and in particular his notes describing the Blue Beard tale as an example of the invocation of that story device.
+Hartland's reply in *N&Q* elaborating his thoughts on *The Count's Daughter* also referenced his earlier and more substantial work published in the *Folk-Lore journal* in 1885 on "The Forbidden Chamber".
+The opening part of that article described in some detail how the Blue Beard tale worked as an example of the invocation of that story device.

 *The style of the article is typical of the new wave of "scientific folklore" being developed a the time, and takes the scholarship rather further than I typically go in putting together my own storynotes.*